JL-III/Theatria/docs/gameplay-features/economy/README.md

 ---
-description: The many ways to make money!
+description: The many ways to make money in Theatria!
 ---

 # Economy

-### Our currency
+## Our Currency

-Our currency is **Denarii**.
-You can see how much Denarii you have by using the following commands:\
+The currency of Theatria is **Denarii**.
+To check your balance, use any of the following commands:
-/bal\
-/balance\
-or by simply holding the tab button down.

-### Image of Denarri shown with the commands listed above
+- `/bal`
+- `/balance`
+- Press and hold the **Tab** key.

+## Visual Examples

+### Viewing Denarii with Commands

 ![](<../.gitbook/assets/Capture (4).PNG>)

-### Image of Denarii balance in tab
+### Viewing Denarii in the Tab Display

 ![](<../.gitbook/assets/Capture (9).PNG>)

-#### Commands:
+## Commands Overview

-* /sell hand - Sells the item you are holding for a value specified by the server
+- `/sell hand` - Sells the item you are holding for its server-defined value.
-* /worth - shows the value of the item you are holding
+- `/worth` - Displays the value of the item you are holding.
-* /balance, /bal - Displays your current balance
+- `/balance` or `/bal` - Shows your current Denarii balance.
-* /pay (player) - Pays a player from your balance
+- `/pay <player>` - Transfers Denarii from your balance to another player.

-**Note:**\
+### Important Notes

-Not all items have /sell hand value.
-Some items are left to be completely player market based so that the players can determine what the values are to them.
+- Not all items have a value for `/sell hand`.
+Some items are exclusively traded in the player market, allowing players to define their own prices and values.